 |International Collaborator Statements of Interest||Each letter should include how the parties would work together and benefit both countries (maximum of five international letters accepted)|

 |Cover Letters||Cover letters are optional but are not included in the peer reviewer assessment|

 An Application for a Grant (Form 101, pages 1, 2 and 3) can be prepared using the On-line System, but two printed copies must be mailed, along with an unlocked electronic copy of the preliminary application saved into a single PDF document.
 Preliminary applications cannot be submitted online.
 All preliminary applications must follow the NSERC On-line Presentation and Attachment Standards.

 Preliminary Application Review

 Applicants invited to submit a full proposal must do so within six months of the notification of acceptance of the preliminary application.
-NSERC will review requests for up to $25,000 to assist in defraying the costs of preparing a full Strategic Network proposal.
-This should be sent to the NSERC contact person assigned to the file in the form of a one-page itemized request estimating the preparation costs and the portion to be paid by NSERC and the partners.
+NSERC will review requests for up to $25,000 to assist in defraying the costs of preparing a full Network proposal.
+This should be sent to the NSERC contact person assigned to the file in the form of a two page itemized request estimating the preparation costs and the portion to be paid by NSERC and the partners.